banool/comp30019-assn2/readme.txt

 		-- Fog

 			Fog is implemented on certain objects (eg the slope, obstacles) to obscure those that are 'fading' into the distance.
 A custom fog shader is used here.
 These objects are also textured, so that the fog colour is blended onto the texture based on how far the object is from the camera.
+The attenuation factor determines how much of the original vertex colour is attenuated by the fog colour.

 	-- Particles